HomeSpecialties › Endocrinology

 Is endocrinology hard to get into?

-Yes — it's a competitive physician subspecialty, though the hard numbers are limited.
-There are two bottlenecks: getting onto Basic Physician Training, then winning an accredited Advanced Training post after passing both Divisional exams.
-The RACP doesn't publish a national applicant-to-offer ratio for endocrinology, so the precise success rate isn't published.
-The PMCV match (Victoria/Tasmania) listed 28 positions for 2025, but with no applicant count alongside it, no ratio can be derived.
+Yes — two bottlenecks: getting onto Basic Physician Training, then winning an accredited Advanced Training post after the Divisional exams (see biggest_catch).
+No national applicant-to-offer ratio is published; the PMCV match (Victoria/Tasmania) listed 28 positions for 2025 but with no applicant count, so no ratio can be derived.

 How long does training take?